 Ladies (Grades 6-12)

 Dress Uniform Day

 Required Optional

-Max and Alice School Uniforms NCS crest white dress shirt Max and Alice School Uniforms NCS plaid skirt or Max and Alice School Uniforms khaki twill pants Students must wear dress shoes or neat, clean tennis shoes Navy socks, white socks, or navy-footed tights Permitted outerwear inside the school: Max and Alice School Uniforms issued crest vest Max and Alice School Uniforms issued sweater Max and Alice School Uniforms issued crest cardigan Navy Max and Alice School Uniforms issued crest 1⁄2 zip Solid navy blue blazer A dress code shirt must be worn under any outerwear Max and Alice School Uniforms NCS necktie or bowtie
+Max and Alice School Uniforms NCS crest white dress shirt Max and Alice School Uniforms NCS plaid skirt or Max and Alice School Uniforms khaki twill pants Students must wear dress shoes or neat, clean tennis shoes Navy socks, white socks, or navy-footed tights Permitted outerwear inside the school: Max and Alice School Uniforms issued crest vest Max and Alice School Uniforms issued sweater Max and Alice School Uniforms issued crest cardigan Navy Max and Alice School Uniforms issued crest 1⁄2 zip Solid navy blue blazer A dress code shirt must be worn under any of the above Max and Alice School Uniforms NCS necktie or bowtie

 Standard School Day

 Required Optional

-Max and Alice School Uniforms polo (navy, white, or orange - long or short-sleeved) Max and Alice School Uniforms plaid skirt or khaki twill pants/shorts (pants/shorts can be from other uniform vendors if similar in color and style to Max and Alice School Uniforms - no cargo pants/shorts) Skirt/Short length must be no shorter than the length of a credit card placed vertically at the top of the knee Tennis shoes or closed toes shoes (no sandals or house shoes/slippers/crocs) Shoes must have 1⁄2 inch of back above the sole Solid navy or white colored tights or leggings (no sweatpants, no lace or sheer material) Black or brown belt (without additional accessories) Short-sleeved undershirts in solid navy or white (no hoods) Hooded sweatshirts and outerwear purchased through the school bookstore or from an NCS school team - provided a dress code shirt is worn underneath On Fridays, students may wear solid color blue jeans (provided they fit appropriately and are without holes, no jean shorts) and school-related t-shirts
+Max and Alice School Uniforms polo (navy, white, or orange - long or short-sleeved) Max and Alice School Uniforms plaid skirt or khaki twill pants/shorts (pants/shorts can be from other uniform vendors if similar in color and style to Max and Alice School Uniforms - no cargo pants/shorts) Skirt/Short length must be no shorter than the length of a credit card placed vertically at the top of the knee Tennis shoes or closed toes shoes (no sandals or house shoes/slippers (including tasmans, crocs, or similar styles) Shoes must have 1⁄2 inch of back above the sole Solid navy or black tights or leggings may be worn under their plaid skirt/skort/jumper (no sweatpants, no lace or sheer material, no flared leggings) Black or brown belt (without additional accessories) Short-sleeved undershirts in solid navy or white (no hoods) Hooded sweatshirts and outerwear purchased through the school spirit store or from an NCS school team - provided a dress code shirt is worn underneath On Fridays, students may wear solid color blue jeans (provided they fit appropriately, are not ripped, are without holes, no cargo pockets).
+No jean shorts are allowed.
+School-related t-shirts are allowed.

 - Shirts must be tucked in at all times. - Non-NCS outerwear must be kept in lockers during the school day. - Undergarments, tattoos, and body piercings other than ears must NOT be visible at any time. - PE students are required to wear the NCS PE shirt and shorts.
-Leggings must have shorts over them. - Caps, hats, sweatshirt hoods, bandannas, and scarves worn as hats are not permitted in the building. - Clothing that has holes or is frayed, faded, camouflage, tie-dyed, or sleeveless is not permitted. - Extreme hairstyles or colors are not permitted.
+Leggings must have shorts over them. - Caps, hats, sweatshirt hoods, bandanas, and scarves worn as hats are not permitted in the building. - Clothing that has holes or is frayed, faded, camouflage, tie-dyed, or sleeveless is not permitted. - Extreme hairstyles or colors are not permitted.
 Hair must be natural color, neat, and groomed; it should not draw undue attention.
 No wraps, tinsel, or other distracting accessories are allowed.